elmeunick9/UPBGE-CommunityAddon/documentation/source/api/filter2D.rst

 Once an uniform is defined as a class method, in order to be modified on real-time it has to be accesed as an object attribute.

+Notice that sampler2D uniforms can be binded using any of the following types: string (relative or absolute path), BL_Texture, VideoTexture.Texture, (bgl.Buffer, sizex, sizey) or ("bindId", bindId)

 Trublesome